 Public lecture archive

-These symbols indicate where a recording (either audio or visual) is available.
+This symbol indicates where a recording is available.

 If you can't find what you are looking for please contact the Events Team, E: firstname.lastname@example.org or T: 0114 222 1030/8893

-Sir Charles, an alumnus and honorary graduate of the University, has had a distinguished military career.
+By Sir Charles Montgomery, an alumnus and honorary graduate of the University.
+Sir Charles has had a distinguished military career.
 He is former Director General of Border Force.

 The 2018 Basil Hicks lecture commemorated the Centenary of the end of the First World War and Armistice Day.

 By Sir Michael Barber, Chair, Office for Students.

 We were delighted to welcome to the University, Sir Michael Barber, Chair at the Office of Students, to talk about higher education – past, present and future.
 Sir Michael spoke about H.A.L Fisher and the 1918 Education Act as 2018 marked 100 years since the act was established.